|Position:||Asst. Head Coach/Running Backs/Recruiting Coordinator|

 |Hometown:||Phenix City, Ala.|

-Tommie Robinson, a highly-respected coach who has spent time at the highest level of college football and in the NFL, is in his second season at LSU as the Tigers' running backs coach and recruiting coordinator.
-Robinson will also serve as assistant head coach.
+Tommie Robinson, a highly-respected coach who has spent time at the highest level of college football and in the NFL, is in his third season at LSU as the Tigers' running backs coach and recruiting coordinator.
+Robinson also serves as assistant head coach.

 Guice went on to become a second round draft pick of the Washington Redskins, while Williams signed a free agent contract with the Kansas City Chiefs.

 Robinson, who was named the 2017 Pac-12 Recruiter of the Year by 247Sports, joined the LSU staff in 2017 after spending the 2016 season at Southern Cal as the running backs coach and run game coordinator for Rose Bowl Champion Trojans.

 In 2016, Robinson was part of an offensive staff that saw the Trojans average 34.4 points and 477.1 total yards a contest.
 Southern Cal capped the 2016 season with a 52-49 win over Penn State to claim the school's first Rose Bowl title since 2009.

 Robinson's coaching career spans over 30 years, which includes three years with the Dallas Cowboys (1998-2000) and three with the Arizona Cardinals (2010-12).